tdmalone/sftp-to-papertrail/README.md

 ## TODO

+- Potentially add support for globbing or listing & downloading entire directories
-- Add support for dealing with multiple log files at once
+- Potentially add support for multiple SFTP accounts at once
 - Work out the difference between various S3 errors and if it's a connection failure
 - Add additional tests with mocked SFTP, Winston and AWS modules
 - Link up Docker tests to run through Travis